-What To Look For In A Hair Dryer If You Have Fine Hair & Want A Little More Volume
+If You Have Fine Hair, Here's What To Look For In A Blow Dryer If You Want Some More Volume

 It’s true that many women really embraced their natural hair texture in 2018, but sometimes, it still feels like we’re all wanting the hair type we’ll never have.
 I know my fine-haired ladies out there may feel that sentiment from time to time, and trying to find tools to achieve more volume is always a bigger challenge than it needs to be.
 In hopes of making a little more volume easier to achieve, I tapped celebrity hairstylist Andrew Fitzsimons to find out what to look for in a hair dryer if you have fine hair.

 Dealing with super fine hair or hair loss is something many women experience, but not everyone likes to talk about.
 Many folks with fine hair are always in search of the next big thing that’ll magically volumize and thicken their hair, and while many products and tools certainly do help, unfortunately, there’s nothing out there that will completely change your hair type to something else.
 (Sorry!)
 With so many hair tools on the market, it’s important to figure out which hair dryer types and settings are better for certain hair types.

 “Most people with fine hair are looking for a more voluminous look or, at least, don’t want their hair to appear any more fine than it already is, so it’s important to pick a dryer that will do what you need without causing any damage or breakage to the strands,” says Fitzsimons.
 Try to look for a dryer that has ceramic or ceramic tourmaline technology.
 “Ceramic dryers use gentle infrared heat waves, which won’t damage or dry out your strands, as well as evenly distribute the heat so you’re not cooking any particular section of hair,” he says.